alexandersimon/jboss-workshop-setup/README.md

 Amazon Linux AMI uses the openssh MaxAuthTries default of 6.
 This means that it will only try 6 different times to authenticate you.
 If you hit this limit you will see an error.
 Connect via `ssh -vvv ...` to see what is happening.

-To fix the issue, try using
+To fix the issue, try using:
 ```
 ssh -o 'IdentitiesOnly yes' -i ...
 ```